dunnjacoba/jargon-simplified/README.md

 - **PR**: "pull request" is an **Issue** that is raised with proposed changes.
 These can be anything from corrections to typos to additional features the application did not have before.

+- **SDK**: "Software Development Kit" is a collection of software development tolls in one installable package.
+They facilitate the creation of applications by having a compiler, debugger and sometimes software framework.

 - **UI**: "User Interface" is anything a user interacts with on a website, application, or any digital device.

 - **UX**: "User Experience" is the entire interaction that the user has with the product, including their feelings regarding the interaction.